egxienorton/stripto/README.md

 ## Overview

-CryptoFlow is a revolutionary payment gateway that enables direct cryptocurrency transactions on Base L2.
+Stripto is a revolutionary payment gateway that enables direct cryptocurrency transactions on Base L2.
 Our solution allows users to make payments using their preferred cryptocurrencies with real-time exchange rates and low transaction fees.

 ## Features